Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Setting up Lambda monitoring

-In order to monitor AWS Lambda functions using Coralogix follow these steps.
-Each of the steps is described in it’s own document.
+To monitor AWS Lambda functions using Coralogix, follow these steps.

 STEP 1.
-Set up Coralogix AWS Resource Metadata Collection
+Set up the Coralogix AWS Resource Metadata Collection.

 STEP 2a.
 To get full telemetry, including tracing, set up the AWS Lambda Auto-Instrumentation.
 This is available for Node.js and Python (3.8 or newer).
 For other runtimes choose Step 2b.